 We will keep this list updated with new tools and grants as they are announced over the following days and weeks.
 Sign up here to be updated as new opportunities come available.
 If you would like something to be added to this list, please email firstname.lastname@example.org.

 What: The COVID-19 pandemic isn’t affecting all communities the same way.
 The COVID Racial Data Tracker tracks this inequity by collecting, publishing, and analyzing racial data on the pandemic from across the United States.
-It is a collaboration of the COVID Tracking Project (from The Atlantic) and the Antiracist Research & Policy Center.
-The full dataset is updated each day between 4pm and 5pm EDT, with limited updates as new information arrives.
+It is a collaboration of the COVID Tracking Project (another helpful resource from The Atlantic) and the Antiracist Research & Policy Center.
+The dashboard presents the latest race and ethnicity data from every state and territory that reports it, and is updated twice per week.

 What: The Washington Post has created a database listing the public companies that have reported receiving loans under the Paycheck Protection Program (PPP) as of May 6, 2020.
 Given the backlash that occurred after some national hotel and restaurant chains received money before small, local businesses, this database aims to give a clearer picture of how the funds continue to be distributed — especially considering the Small Business Administration has withheld information about companies receiving PPP loans.